tonyjafar/images_merge/README.md

 # images_merge
-## Merging two images Background and Forground with tranperancy.
+## Merging two images Background and Foreground with transparency.
 ###### Environment:
 1. Python3.* (PyInstaller does not support python3.6 yet)
-2. Need to spply new images size for merging to successed .
+2. Need to supply new images size for merging to successed .